yosunlu/Cassandra-Based-Weather-Data-Platform/README.md

 - Task 4: Check first vnode token in the ring following the token for USC00470273

 ## Part 2
-Writes a gRPC-based server that that receives temperature data and records it to weather.stations.
+Wrote a gRPC-based server that that receives temperature data and records it to weather.stations.
 You could imagine various sensor devices acting as clients that make gRPC calls to server.py to record data, but for simplicity I'll make the client calls from p6.ipynb.
 In server.py, I implemented the interface from station_pb2_grpc.StationServicer.
 RecordTemps will insert new temperature highs/lows to weather.stations.
 StationMax will return the maximum tmax ever seen for the given station.
 - Task 5: Create a gRPC-based server.
 Use this notebook as client that calls the server, and fill in the cassandra table; validate the max temperature ever seen for station USW00014837
     - Both client and server are connected to the cassandra clusters.
 The weather data are stored at client locally.
 For each row of data, client will call the gRPC server.
 The server will store the corresponding weather data to the cassandra station table
     - The RF(replication factor) is set to 3, W is set to 1, R is set to 3
         - Each Cassandra row will be stored in 3 nodes (workers); W is low because I prioritize high write availability.
 R is set to 3 so R + W > RF, which allows written nodes and nodes to read from to overlap

-## p6.ipynb:
+## Part 3
-- Table weather.stations is created at the beginning of the notebook
-- Use spark to read data from "ghcnd-stations.txt", and moves data (only id and name) to the cassandra table (q1~q4)
-- Another file (record.parquet) is read using spark.
-Use gRPC (where connection to the cassandra table is also made) to insert the dates and records (q5)
-- q5 loops the new parquet file (which is converted to list), and pass id, dates, and records to requests
+Spark analysis
+- Task 6: Create a temporary view in Spark named stations that corresponds to the stations table in Cassandra
+    - Each Spark executor may communicate with multiple Cassandra partitions
+- Task 7: Calculate the average difference between tmax and tmin, for each of the four stations that have temperature records

-## server.py:
+## Part 4
-- Implements the interface from station_pb2_grpc.StationServicer
-- RecordTemps will insert new temperature highs/lows to weather.stations
-- StationMax will return the maximum tmax ever seen for the given station
+Tested what will I happen if I bring down a replica (container)
+- Task 8/9: if I make a StationMax RPC call, what does the error field contain in StationMaxReply reply?
+    - Ran a docker kill to kill container 2; since the RF is 3, an error message should return:
+    `error: "need 3 replicas, but only have 2"`
+- Task 10: Make a RecordTempsRequest RPC call, what does error contain in the RecordTempsReply reply?
+    - Inserts should happen with ConsistencyLevel.ONE, so this ought to work, meaning the empty string is the expected result for error

 ## why use a cassandra table?
 weather.stations table looks like this: